jennifertieu/jennifertieu/README.md

 Web Developer
 -------------

-I am a junior front-end developer that builds user-friendly applications to solve technical problems.
+I am a front-end developer that builds user-friendly applications to solve technical problems.

 * 🌍  I'm based in Texas
 * 🖥️  See my portfolio at [jennifertieu.com](http://jennifertieu.com)